mozilla/testpilot/docs/development/deployment.md

 2. Tag Version: YYYY-MM-DD (append -N if more than one release is tagged on a given day: 2016-04-08-1)
 3. Release Title: YYYY-MM-DD
 4. Click `Publish`
-5. Wait for CircleCI to confirm that the release has passed ([tags uploaded to container](https://hub.docker.com/r/mozilla/testpilot/tags/)).

 Please be as detailed as possible in the release notes.
 Examples - [2016-07-05](https://github.com/mozilla/testpilot/releases/tag/2016-07-05), [2016-06-06](https://github.com/mozilla/testpilot/releases/tag/2016-06-06)